nimaai/vim-shen/README.md

 -------------------
 All the keywords defined in [Shen's system functions] (http://www.shenlanguage.org/learn-shen/system.pdf#system-functions) are highlighted, as well as `if`, `let`, `cases` and Shen-YACC's `defcc` and `compile`.

 Apart from that, syntax highlighting primarily focusses on tokens and grammar special to Shen.
-Number, Strings, etc. are not highlighted, but:
+Number, Strings, etc. are currently not highlighted, but the following are:
 * function definition: `->`, `<-`, `where`
 * all function and local variables which begin with uppercase character
 * list construction operator: `|`
 * Shen-YACC: `:=`, `;`, `<!>`, `<e>`, `<end>` and all user defined `<.*>`
 * more to come, like data type definitions, etc.

-are.
+The motivation for this choice is rather personal with regards to being able to learn Shen faster and write it in a convenient manner.
+Syntax highlighting will most probably change in future to lean on the [grammar definition of Shen] (http://shenlanguage.org/learn-shen/index.html#12%20The%20Syntax%20of%20Shen) in a stricter manner.

 Indentation
 -----------